2023 Lightspeed Restaurant Review: Best POS for Growing Restaurants

 Owners and managers can access Lightspeed Restaurant’s management dashboard from any browser, so they can view reports in the back office, on their home computer, or on any web-enabled mobile device.
 The report interface is streamlined and easy to navigate, and reports are highly visual, showing your performance metrics at a glance with vivid charts to illustrate data.

-Lightspeed Restaurant User Reviews
+What Users Say in Lightspeed Restaurant POS Reviews

-- Finances Online: Awards Lightspeed POS a rare 100% user satisfaction rating.
+- Finances Online: Lightspeed POS achieved a rare 100% user satisfaction rating.
 On the site, 10+ user reviews give the system an average score of 4.6 out of 5, while Finances Online experts rate it an 8.6 out of 10.

-- Software Advice: Lightspeed Restaurant is listed as a Frontrunner software tool and earns a rating of 4.51 out of 5 based on around 70 user reviews.
+- Software Advice: Lightspeed Restaurant is listed as a Frontrunner software tool and earns a rating of 4.45 out of 5 based on around 70 user reviews.

 - G2: Lightspeed Restaurant won G2’s 2022 “Users Most Likely to Recommend” award, and users award it an overall rating of 4.5 out of 5, based on around 50 user reviews.